Metric Compatible Training for Online Backfilling in Large-Scale Retrieval: Experiments

 \paragraph{Ablation study}

-We analyze the results from the ablations of models for our cross-model contrastive learning.
-For compatible training, CL-S employs contrastive learning within the backward system only as in~\eqref{eq:cl} while our CMCL considers distance metrics from both backward and new retrieval systems simultaneously as in~\eqref{eq:cmcl}.
-For a more thorough ablation study, we also design and test another metric learning objective, called CL-M, which is given by
+We analyze the results from the ablations of models for our metric compatible contrastive learning.
+For compatible training, CL-S employs contrastive learning within the backward system only as in~\eqref{eq:cl} while our MCL considers distance metrics from both backward and new retrieval systems simultaneously as in~\eqref{eq:cmcl}.
+For a more thorough ablation study, we also design and test another metric learning objective, called CL-M, which conducts contrastive learning for both backward and new retrieval systems separately as

-which conducts contrastive learning for both backward and new retrieval systems separately.
-Figure~\ref{fig:abl_ccl} visualizes the results from the ablation studies, where CMCL consistently outperforms both CL-S and CL-M in various datasets and architectures.
+Figure~\ref{fig:abl_ccl} visualizes the results from the ablation studies, where MCL consistently outperforms both CL-S and CL-M in various datasets and architectures.
 CL-M generally gives better merge results than CL-S because it calibrates the distances of new retrieval system additionally.
 However, CL-M still suffers from negative flips because the distance metrics of both retrieval systems are calibrated independently and not learned to be directly comparable to each other.
-On the other hand, CMCL improves overall performance curves consistently without negative flips.
+On the other hand, MCL improves overall performance curves consistently without negative flips.
 This validates that considering the distance metrics of both systems simultaneously helps to achieve better metric compatibility and consequently stronger merge results.